SofianeB/B2SAFE-B2STAGE-Training/ExampleTrainings/iRODS-User-training/iRODS-advanced-User-training.md

 ## iRODS federations (10 min)

 iRODS federations are connections between different iRODS servers or - in iRODS terms - *zones*. iRODS federations are setup by the system administrators.
 They also exchange users which allows you as a user to read and write data at a different iRODS zones.

-In our example our users are known and authenticated at *aliceZone*.
-Each of your accounts has a counter part at the remote zone *bobZone*.
+In our example your useraccounts are known and authenticated at *aliceZone*.
+Each of your accounts has a counterpart at the remote zone *bobZone*.

 Let us have a look at how we can access our **remote** home directory.